 – Questions to Goodfriend and King, King’s (misleading) reply, and my response

-“Cost-Benefit Analysis of Leaning Against the Wind,” revised May 2017.
+“Cost-Benefit Analysis of Leaning Against the Wind,” Journal of Monetary Economics 90 (2017) 193-213.
 CEPR Discussion Paper DP11739, NBER Working Paper No. 21902.
 A previous version, with the longer title “Cost-Benefit Analysis of Leaning Against the Wind: Are Costs Larger Also with Less Effective Macroprudential Policy?”, was published as IMF Working Paper WP/16/3, January 2016.
 Vox column.
+Data and Matlab program.

 Panel discussion, “Optimal Design for Monetary Policy in the Post Crisis Period” (slides), at the conference “Monetary Policy Implementation and Transmission in the Post-Crisis Period,” Federal Reserve Board, Washington, DC, November 12-13, 2015.